-In accordance with Government Auditing Standards, we have also issued our report dated October 11, 2012 on our consideration of the School's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grants.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and on compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be read in conjunction with this report in considering the results of our audit.
+In accordance with Government Auditing Standards, we have also issued our report dated September 19, 2013, on our consideration of the School's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the School's internal control over financial reporting and compliance.

 FRUCHTER ROSEN & COMPANY, P.C.

-Certified Public Accountants
+(Certified Public Accountants

-New York, New York October 11, 2012
+New York, New York September 19, 2013

-HARLEM VILLAGE ACADEMY CHARTER SCHOOL

-(A Not-For-Profit Corporation) STATEMENT OF FINANCIAL POSITION JUNE 30, 2012
+HARLEM VILLAGE ACADEMY CHARTER SCHOOL (A Not-For-Profit Corporation) STATEMENT OF FINANCIAL POSITION JUNE 30, 2013